 Both of these processes are facilitated by two PCPP professionals, and include an intake phone call followed by three in-person meetings that span approximately six to eight weeks.

-A pre-PATH or MAP meeting is where we guide you through what to expect and how to prepare for your main meeting.
-During the pre-meeting, we also spend time helping you explore your Circle of Support; the people you have in your life who can be included in the process.
+A pre-PATH or MAP meeting is where I guide you through what to expect and how to prepare for your main meeting.
+During the pre-meeting, I also spend time helping you explore your Circle of Support; the people you have in your life who can be included in the process.
 The Circle of Support is both the most challenging and the most important aspect of a successful person-centered plan.
-Please visit our page about Circles of Support to learn more.
+Please visit my page about Circles of Support to learn more.

 Following the pre-meeting, the main meeting is conducted together with the Circle members you’ve invited, and the PATH or MAP process is used.
 This meeting is facilitated by two PCPP facilitators, who guide the group and provide illustrations and notes graphically represented on wall-size paper (that you get to keep).

 The post-PATH or MAP meeting is the final step in your person-centered plan.
-Around 4-6 weeks after your main meeting, we follow up with you to see how you are doing with the action steps identified during your main meeting.
-We help you adjust your plan if needed, then identify the next steps to keep up the momentum.
+Around 4-6 weeks after your main meeting, I follow up with you to see how you are doing with the action steps identified during your main meeting.
+I help you adjust your plan if needed, then identify the next steps to keep up the momentum.

 Here’s an explanation of what the processes involve.